vivaansinghvi07/stock-predictor/README.md

 ## How It Works

-This model uses `prophet` to forecast the state of a stock.
+This model uses `Prophet` to forecast the state of a stock.

 ### use.ipynb